Make sure someone is always home during the move to answer the moving coordinator’s questions.

 4 WEEKS BEFORE YOU MOVE:

-If you’re packing yourself, purchase boxes or containers from your local movers.
+If you’re packing yourself, purchase boxes or containers from your local advocate.
 Begin packing items that you won’t need for the next month.

 Contact all utilities and subscription services for disconnection and forwarding methods.